Types of matters

 Misconduct/breach of discipline: A claim against a decision of an employer regarding a finding that an employee has committed a breach of discipline.

-Redundancy: A claim against a decision of an employer regarding the termination of an employee’s employment while they are formally registered for redeployment, retraining or redundancy under the Public Sector Management (Redeployment and Redundancy) Regulations 2014 (WA).
+Redundancy: A claim against a decision of an employer relating to redeployment, retraining or redundancy and a decision made or purported to be made under the Public Sector Management (Redeployment and Redundancy) Regulations 2014 (WA).

 Suspension: A claim against the decision of an employer to suspend an employee, pending a decision regarding a breach of discipline or the determination of a criminal charge.